osoleole/nlp_mdj/NLP_main.md

 ## NLP as service in production

-Here are my thoughts how to organize NLP service at organization scale.
+Here are my thoughts how to organize NLP service at the organization scale.

 At the moment, it is clear, that at the core of NLP service should be the big **transformer** model.
 It was shown, that  transformers NLP performance scales linearly with the size of training data.
 It goes almost withought a sign of any plato.
 Thus, transformer models have a place to grow in the near future.
 Transformer models require substantial processing power to work.
 In production they run on the instances with GPU/TPU.
 The arcitecture, assumes that the main goal of transformer is to provide vector representation of the natural text messages.